ivan-kleshnin/reactive-states/README.md

   return d
 })
 ```
-2) Derived state is a set of streams.
+2) Derived state is a record of streams.

 ```js
 let derived = {